 Reliability

 Electric vehicles are cheaper to maintain than petrol and diesel cars because they have fewer moving parts and there’s reduced wear and tear.
-It's estimated that switching to an EV could save 20-30% on service and maintenance costs – significant, especially when cars get older and less reliable.
+According to Book My Garage, the average servicing cost for a petrol car in the UK is £151, and the average cost for a diesel car is £163.

 Warranty

-Buying a used EV can offer extra peace of mind.
-Some battery packs on new cars have a warranty of eight years (eg BMW, Tesla and Nissan), meaning you’ll still be able to benefit from that when buying second-hand.
+Some battery packs on new cars have a warranty of eight years (e.g. BMW, Tesla and Nissan).
+This means you’ll still be able to benefit from the warranty with a second-hand electric car.

-So, broadly speaking, if the battery's capacity drops below a certain percentage, it’ll be repaired or replaced.
+Broadly speaking, if the battery's capacity drops below a certain percentage within its warranty window, it’ll be repaired or replaced.

 Comfort

-With no engine noise, EVs offer a refined, relaxing driving experience.
+With no engine noise, EVs can offer a comfortable, relaxing driving experience.

 Simplicity